-For reports of sexual violence and sexual harassment: whilst the school establishes the facts of the case and starts the process of liaising with children's social care and the police, the alleged perpetrator may be removed from any classes they share with the victim.
+For reports of sexual violence and sexual harassment: whilst the school establishes the facts of the case and starts the process of liaising with children's social care and the police, the alleged perpetrator should be removed from any classes they share with the victim.
 The proximity or the victim and perpetrator on school premises and implications for transport to and from school should also be considered.
 This is in the best interests of both children and should not be perceived to be a judgement on the guilt of the alleged perpetrator.

-- 1.4.5 The School approach to managing child-on-child allegations is in line with guidance from KCSIE 2023, DfE guidance in 'Sexual violence and Sexual harassment between children in schools and colleges May 2018' and Managing Child on Child Allegations guidance from The UK Council for Child Internet Safety (UKCCIS). - Detailed guidance about child-on child Abuse can be found in Appendix 3 - This process is also identified as part of Garswood's Anti-Bullying Policy.
+- 4.5 The School approach to managing peer-on-peer allegations is in line with guidance from KCSIE 2023, DfE guidance in 'Sexual violence and Sexual harassment between children in schools and colleges May 2018' and Managing Child on Child Allegations guidance from The UK Council for Child Internet Safety (UKCCIS). - 4.6 Detailed guidance about Peer-on Peer Abuse can be found in Appendix 3 - 4.7 This process is also identified as part of Garswood's Anti-Bullying Policy.

-It should be noted that there can be considerable overlap between these different types of child-on-child abuse.
+It should be noted that there can be considerable overlap between these different types of peer-on-peer abuse.